 Most ERP implementations fail before they start.

 Not because companies chose the wrong software.
 Not because the technology didn’t work as advertised.
-They failed because leadership approved a six-figure investment without understanding what they were actually implementing or whether their organization was ready for the change.
+They failed because leadership approved a six-figure investment without understanding what they were actually implementing, whether their organization was ready for the change, or what measurable outcomes success would produce.

-Here’s the roadmap that actually works—starting months before you talk to vendors and extending well past go-live day.
+Here’s the roadmap that actually works—starting with strategy and readiness, well before you talk to vendors, and extending past go-live through a structured hypercare period.

 Before evaluating any ERP system, understand how your business actually operates today.